Student Bill of Rights

 Students have the following rights in the classroom:

-• C. The right to confidential retention by instructors of information about student views, beliefs and political associations; and
+• The right to confidential retention by instructors of information about student views, beliefs and political associations; and

-• D. The right to refuse to answer questions concerning their personal views, political associations and other questions of a personal nature not germane to the course.
+• The right to refuse to answer questions concerning their personal views, political associations and other questions of a personal nature not germane to the course.

 ARTICLE VI